top of page

 Meeting point and transport information.

-Participants will be contacted with meeting times and a full itinerary for the weekend.
+Participants will be contacted with meeting times and a full itinerary for each session.

-It is possible to travel to all locations via public transport, albeit with a 30 minute walk on Sunday.
-Various accommodation in available in the vicinity of Bolton, including camping and B&B's.
+It is possible to travel to all locations via public transport, albeit with a 30 minute walk for Turton Tower in the West Pennine Moors.
+Various accommodation in available in the vicinity of all locations, including camping and B&B's.
 It is advisable to book accommodation well in advance to avoid disappointment.
-Please ask me if you need any advice on where to stay or transport links.
+Please ask if you need any travel or accommodation advice.

 What to expect when booking a professionally